coredns/coredns.io/content/manual/configuration.md

 ## Server Blocks

 Each Server Block starts with the zones this Server should be authoritative for.
-After this zone name or list of zone names (separated with spaces) a Server Block is opened with an opening brace.
+After this zone name or a list of zone names (separated with spaces) a Server Block is opened with an opening brace.
-(Sometimes a Server Block is referred to as a Server Stanza).
 A Server Block is closed with a closing brace.
 The following Server Block specifies a server that is responsible for all zones below the root zone: `.`, basically this server should handle every possible query:

 ~~~ corefile
 . {